owlbarn/tutorial/book/core-opt/README.md

 To achieve optimal performance has always been the target of numerical libraries.
 However, the complexity of current computation platforms is growing fast, and the "free" performance boost that benefits from hardware upgrade also stagnates.
 These factors have made it difficult to achieve the optimal performance.
-Below list some of the techniques that I use to optimise operations in Owl.
+Below list some of the techniques that we use to optimise operations in Owl.

 One method to utilise the parallelism of a computation platform is to use the Single Instruction Multiple Data (SIMD) instruction sets.
 They exploit data level parallelism by executing the same instruction on a set of data simultaneously, instead of repeating it multiple times on a single scalar value.